OpenEvalProject/evals/manuscripts/elife-59811/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/59811/elife-59811-fig4-v1.jpg)

-**Figure 4.:** B, D) and funnel symptoms at follow-up (A) in the NEURAPRO sample.(A) Avolition-apathy at follow-up was also highlighted as a key funnel symptom that broadly mediated the effects of baseline avolition and affective disturbances on subsequent psychopathology.
+**Figure 4.:** (A) Avolition-apathy at follow-up was also highlighted as a key funnel symptom that broadly mediated the effects of baseline avolition and affective disturbances on subsequent psychopathology.
 (B) Avolition-apathy was located on the left side of the graph and was directly associated with subsequent affective symptoms and indirectly associated with negative and disorganized symptoms, through the mediating role of persistent avolition-apathy at follow-up.
 (C) BPRS hostility was also located in proximity to negative and disorganized symptoms at baseline and appeared central in mediating their effects on subsequent symptoms of mood disturbance.
 (D) BPRS bizarre behavior was located on the right side of the graph and appeared to broadly affect negative and disorganized symptoms at follow-up.
 Moreover, bizarre behavior indirectly affected subsequent affective disturbances p through the mediating role of emotional withdrawal at follow-up.

 As a confirmatory analysis, we constructed multilayer temporal networks in the NEURAPRO sample, employing Spearman’s rank correlations, which are displayed in Appendix 1—figure 2.
 Similar to what observed in 22q11DS, results pointed to a strong similarity of networks reconstructed from Pearson versus Spearman correlations, both in terms of the loading of symptoms across the two main network dimensions and in terms of longitudinal centrality of individual symptoms.
 Minor discrepancies across Spearman versus Pearson correlation networks included the fact that BPRS symptoms of Hostility at baseline and Emotional Withdrawal at follow-up were identified as hubs only in the Pearson network whereas centrality of BPRS Uncooperativeness was significant only in the Spearman network, after FDR correction for multiple comparisons.

 Despite an overall similar network structure appeared similar in 22q11DS and NEURAPRO cohorts, we did not observe a significant association in measures of longitudinal betweenness centrality (R=−0.03, p=0.77).
 These results suggest that specificities exist in the role of individual symptoms in contributing to the evolution of psychopathology, across the two samples.

-## Graph diffusion approach to predict patterns of clinical evolution
+### Graph diffusion approach to predict patterns of clinical evolution

-## Evaluation of prediction accuracy in 22q11DS and NEURAPRO cohorts
+#### Evaluation of prediction accuracy in 22q11DS and NEURAPRO cohorts

 Our primary objective was to predict the multivariate patterns of symptoms included in the SIPS and CAARMS clinical interviews, designed to assess vulnerability to psychosis.
 We started by predicting the severity of SIPS and CAARMS items at follow-up using items of SIPS and CAARMS at baseline.
 Subsequently, we estimated the added benefit of considering additional clinical instruments at baseline.